 - The processor charges fees either as a % of claims or as a flat fee per claim.

 - There are two types of ASO funding methods: budgeted and pay-as-you-go.

-- "Budgeted" means that the processor provides an estimate as to the forecasted claims for the year, and charges you a flat monthly amount per employee.
+- Under "Budgeted", the employer sets a flat monthly budget for each employee to draw their claims from.
 At the end of the year, a reconciliation is done to account for any surplus or deficit.